 When it comes to artificial intelligence, some talk, others do

 Forget the movies.
-Artificial intelligence is here to stay and it’s very real.
+Artificial intelligence (AI) is here to stay and it’s very real.
 And while others are just talking, Symphony RetailAI is doing.
 We’re leading the way in innovating to AI-enable FMCG retailers and consumer packaged goods (CPGs) manufacturers, helping them transform their business performance.

 Symphony RetailAI leads the way